 Michael observed the nails used to attach the applied carved elements may have contributed over time to the deterioration of the wood – the moisture that condensed on the nails soaked into the surrounding wood and ultimately caused dry rot.
 Phelps attempted to preserve and re-use as much of the original materials as possible but some elements were too deteriorated to save (Fig. 7).
 Before reattaching the decorative carved elements back on the drum, he sealed the wood for water resistance, followed by a primer and two coats of oil based paint to match the original color.

 From his observation of well-preserved elements on the protected back side of the capital, as well as earlier work on the two smaller Corinthian capitals and columns in antis at the front entrance to the house (Fig. 8), Michael discovered what appeared to be the original surface treatment of the capitals, which were painted gray and speckled with black and white pigments and grains of sand to give the appearance of the Rhode Island granite that forms the base of the front columns, the door threshold and the window sills (Fig. 9).

 The wood used for the carved capital has been identified by microanalysis as Eastern white pine (Pinus strobus), which is common to the northern United States.
 Pigment analysis of the original painted surfaces of the capitals is currently underway.

-Work on the colonnade is expected to extend into early 2018, with the results, based on Michael’s excellent work to date, destined to be every bit as spectacular as the Corinthian capitals that are the crowning glory of Millford.
+Work on the colonnade is expected to extend into 2018, with the results, based on Michael’s excellent work to date, destined to be every bit as spectacular as the Corinthian capitals that are the crowning glory of Millford.
 Stay tuned!
 (Fig. 10 and 11).